icon

 Manualing setting resource positions

-For complex perspectives, especially those that use advanced reference methods like aliases and multi-reference matching, changing the relations around for the sake of resource positions may not be feasable.
+For complex perspectives, especially those that use advanced reference methods like aliases and multi-reference matching, changing the relations around for the sake of resource positions may not be feasible.
 In these rare cases, a trick can be employed to control resource positioning.
 By creating a relation with only the “from” property and placing it at the beginning of the relation list, diagram editors can effectively specify resource order without modifying the existing relations:

 perspectives: